indi06-star/Module-3/README.md

 ## 4. Run the Frontend
 Once the backend is running, start the frontend.
-Please open a NEW git bash window to run this command, I repeat please don't close the backend serve to run this command leave it running on another window and run the following command in a new window pleaseeeeee🚨🚨🚨🚨🚨🚨
+Please open a NEW git bash window to run this command, I repeat please don't close the backend server to run this command leave it running on another window and run the following command in a new window pleaseeeeee🚨🚨🚨🚨🚨🚨

 ```sh